anton-tiptyuk/test-01/README.md

 #### 2. How the import system will change if data on exchange rates disappears from the file, and it will need to be received asynchronously (via API)?

 ### Before trying
-I have changed your model a little bit.
+I have changed your task a little bit.
 I've introduced a db entity to store that rates and it is possible to use it (requesting rates from the database still is asynchronous).
 There's no chance in real world you would be fetching those from API every time you need those.
-I've used a thirdparty API to get those rates.
+I've used a [thirdparty API](https://apilayer.com/marketplace/fixer-api) to get those rates.
 I've dumped a response I needed and mocked it, however, there's a really easy way to make it use real API.

 To use the real API you can patch this [place](src/modules/rate-resolver/rate-resolver.service.ts):
 ```js